Sign Up

 It’s not just a matter of being prepared, doing your homework, and gathering your supporting evidence.
 You need to understand what the VA is looking for in a claim and why they approve or deny those claims.

-What The VA Looks For When Making A Decision About A Claim
+What The VA Looks For in a Claim

-The VA disability claim process is complex, but what the VA is looking for in that process is not – at least not generally speaking.
-The VA wants to know that a medical issue, condition, or illness has a genuine link to military service:
+The VA disability claim process is complex, but what the VA is looking for is fairly straightforward — it wants to know that your medical issue has a genuine link to military service:

-• The condition must have occurred during military service or been aggravated by military service.
+• The condition must have occurred during or been aggravated by military service.

-• There must be a medical connection between the service member’s claimed condition and military service.
+• There must be a clear medical connection between your condition and your service.

 Does The VA Have A Responsibility To Help The Veteran Filing A VA Claim?